eukaryo/Unweaver-TwoColorEscapeBoardGameAI/README.md

 - BMI2-capable target (`-mbmi2` is enabled by default)
 - seekable-zstd helper objects prepared by `prepare_seekable_zstd.sh`
 - for builder binaries, a working OpenMP setup for your compiler

+Constructing tablebase can be performed on computers with 128GB of main memory.

 ## Build script behavior